mendersoftware/mender-docs/01.Getting-started/01.Quickstart-with-raspberry-pi/docs.md

     category: docs
 ---

 Quickly and easily deploy your first over-the-air (OTA) software update with Mender using a secure server we host for you.
-We will take you through installing Mender and deploying a simple* application* *update* on your Raspberry Pi and Raspbian OS.
+We will take you through installing Mender on your device and deploying a simple *application update* on your Raspberry Pi and Raspbian OS.

-## What you will need
+## Prerequisites

 To follow this guide, you will need the following:

 * A [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b?target=_blank) or [B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus?target=_blank), or a [Raspberry Pi 4 Model B](https://www.raspberrypi.org/products/raspberry-pi-4-model-b?target=_blank).
 * An 8 GB or larger microSD card.
 * A Raspberry Pi [universal power supply](https://www.raspberrypi.org/products/raspberry-pi-universal-power-supply?target=_blank) or a micro USB cable.
-* An Ethernet cable for wired connectivity to the internet (optional).
+* Internet connectivity for your Raspberry Pi (either Ethernet or wifi configured)
 * A Mender Professional account to access the hosted server.

 ### Get a Mender Professional account